You must submit an application if you will be a NEW student at a:

 - After being matched an applicant will be placed on the waitlist for any school their sibling is matched to even if the school was ranked below where they are matched.

 Schools make offers off their waitlist in order.
 If a space becomes available at one of the schools at which your child is waitlisted and they are next on the waitlist, that school will contact you by phone.
-If you provided an email address on your application, you will also be notified immediately by My School DC through email when a school extends a waitlist offer.
+If you provided an email address on your application or opted in to receive text messages, you will also be notified immediately by My School DC through email and text when a school extends a waitlist offer.
 It is common for applicants to move up the waitlist throughout the spring and summer.
 Waitlists remain active throughout the duration of a school year and begin anew the following school year.
+Because waitlists do not roll over into a new year, your child will need a new application for each school year.

 If you have already enrolled your child at a school and your child is offered a space off the waitlist at a different school, you may choose to withdraw your child from the school at which they are currently enrolled and enroll them at the new school.
 If you choose to accept the waitlist offer, your child will be removed from all waitlists of schools you ranked below that school, as well as their current school.

 Waitlists are ordered first by preference group (in-boundary, sibling, etc.) with students with no lottery preferences placed at the end.
-Each preference group, followed by the group of students with no preferences, is ordered by random lottery number.
+Each preference group, followed by the group of students with no preferences, is ordered by the lottery applicants’ random lottery numbers.
 Students who apply after the lottery are added below lottery applicants on waitlists and are ordered by submission date.
 The only exception is for applicants that qualify for a lottery preference, such as in-boundary, sibling, etc.

 At any time, you can log into your family account to see your child’s waitlist position at the schools you applied to.
 You can also view historical waitlist movement by school, grade, and lottery year.
 This video explains how the program and waitlists work.